 Deluxe Collection III

 Let’s complete the trilogy!
 Part THREE of Lorenzo’s EPIC art book series is finally available to buy online!
-Packed with THOUSANDS more designs, sketches, concepts, illustrations and comics, this third part of the DELUXE COLLECTION trilogy may well be the most JAM-PACKED explosion of ART yet!
+Packed with THOUSANDS of more designs, sketches, concepts, illustrations, and comics, this third part of the DELUXE COLLECTION trilogy may well be the most JAM-PACKED explosion of ART yet!